 LED Lighting in an Industrial Facility

 Due to the unique characteristics of LED lights, they are becoming popular for commercial and industrial applications.
 Despite its higher cost than conventional light sources, LEDs are more durable, reliable, and do not need any maintenance.
-The most advantageous factor is their long lifespan, which can last for as long as 50,000-100,000 hours.
-With properly designed fixtures, LEDs can operate well in all temperature environments, and are much more energy efficient than the conventional light sources.
+The most advantageous factor is their long lifespan, which can last for as long as 50,000 - 100,000 hours.
+With properly designed fixtures, LEDs can operate well in all temperature environments and are much more energy-efficient than conventional light sources.
 Read on for more information on the 5 key benefits of LED lighting for industrial applications.

 Return on Investment of LED Lighting for Industrial Applications

 However, people seem to have some myths regarding the usage of LED lighting for industrial applications.
 Industries should be aware that LED lighting is a cost-effective replacement for fluorescents, HIDs, and all other types of industrial lighting.
 While initial purchase costs for LED lights are a little higher than fluorescents, the price difference is just a one-time issue.
 Moreover, they are energy-efficient, meaning industries that use LED lighting will have a lesser electricity bill.

 Unlike past decades, when lighting-related energy costs played a relatively small role in purchase decisions, a decade of rapidly escalating energy prices has transformed energy use into the major cost driver for industrial lighting applications.

 Commercial and industrial organizations should not trade-off for shorter initial payback periods—usually measured in months, they should look for long-term benefits, say for years.
 From a purely financial perspective, it makes sense to go for LED lights due to the long life and maintenance savings.